bmad4ever/comfyui_bmad_nodes/README.md

 usage
 </summary>

+`Select` argument options:
+- `MAX`, `MIN`: select the contour (singular) with higher and lower fitness respectively, the evaluated expression should result in a **number**.
+- `FILTER`: filters the contours (plural) that satisfy the fitness condition, the evaluated expression should result in a **boolean**.
+- `MODE`: selects the contour (singular) whose fitness score is the mode of all the contours fitness scores.

 To compute the fitness, the input parameters can be used with the following names:
 - `c`: the contour being evaluated, from input contours
 - `i`: input image (optional)
 - `a`: input auxiliary contour (optional)

-A list of functions, listed below, can be used over the inputs.
-Additionally, functions from the math, opencv and numpy modules can be used with the prefixes: `m`; `cv`; and `np`, respectively.
+Functions from the math, opencv and numpy modules can be used with the prefixes: `m`; `cv`; and `np`, respectively.
+Additionally, functions listed below can also be used without a prefix.

 The following is an example fitness function to get the contour that best matches the auxiliary contour (the lower the value, the better the match):